Skip Navigation

 Bladder stone removal

 Bladder stones are solid mineral deposits that form inside the bladder of cats and dogs.
-Non-surgical methods to help treat bladder stones include increasing water intake.
-To diagnose bladder stones, our Toronto veterinarians will perform a thorough physical examination.
+Non- surgical methods include increase water intake and prescription diets.
+To diagnose bladder stones our Toronto veterinarians will perform a thorough physical examination as well as x-rays and urinalysis.
 After the surgery, recovery can take 2-4 weeks.

 Removing foreign bodies from the intestines